Come to My Garden

 Come to My Garden is the debut studio album by American singer-songwriter Minnie Riperton which was produced, arranged and orchestrated by Charles Stepney and released in 1970 under GRT Records.
 It was re-released in 1974 on the Janus label, in the same time frame as Riperton's album Perfect Angel and her hit "Lovin' You."

 The album was first released on CD in 1990, and has since been made available in digital form.
 None of the CD editions have material transferred directly from the original master tapes.
 All CD editions were mastered in UK, USA and other countries using LP records and different noise reduction methods.
 It is quite possible that original tapes that belonged to GRT were lost forever.

 The album peaked at number 160 on the U.S. Billboard 200 chart in 1974.
 Some versions of the CD release do not include the last track, "Whenever, Wherever."
 Riperton said she wanted a sound like the great Dionne Warwick / Burt Bacharach collaborations for the album.

 Background

 Minnie Riperton was presented as a solo artist by Ramsey Lewis on Saturday, December 26, 1970, at Chicago's famed London House.
 She performed several numbers from the album accompanied by Charles Stepney, the album's producer.
 Although commercially unsuccessful, Come to My Garden is considered a masterpiece by critics.
 "Les Fleur" is probably the album's best known song, and "Expecting" remains a favorite among fans.

 The heavy rock aspect of Riperton's band Rotary Connection is absent here, replaced by lush orchestrations.
 The songs, mostly by Stepney and Riperton's husband Richard Rudolph, are largely minor-key ballads.

+Singles

+The album opener "Les Fleur" got to No. 34 on both the UK Vinyl Singles and UK Physical Singles charts in mid-October 2020.